MicrosoftDocs/power-automate-docs/articles/guidance/planning/analyze-and-assess.md

 took three minutes to look up the employee's banking details and another five minutes to reimburse the applicant from the online banking website.

-Based on the flow run analytics<!--note from editor: Edit okay?-->, Abhay can see that the automation ran between 91 to 110 times a day, for an average of 107 runs.
+Based on the flow run analytics, Abhay can see that the automation ran between 91 to 110 times a day, for an average of 107 runs.

 ![Trend graph of flow runs](media/flow-run-trends.png "Trend graph of flow runs")

-The duration of the automation is 40 seconds on average<!--note from editor: I don't think you've described getting this yet.-->.
+The [duration of the automation](#get-the-flow-run-duration) obtained is 40 seconds on average.
 Therefore, the time reduced per run is:

 &nbsp;&nbsp;&nbsp;Time before automation (3 minutes &plus; 5 minutes) &minus; time after automation (40 seconds) = 440 seconds